FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_AbletonLive.md

 - The eight first tracks are the one where you will put audio event or even live input.

 - Then is a folder containing eight other tracks.
 Each of our audio input tracks are routed to one of these tracks.
 These tracks are hosting SPAT SEND plug-in.
-They are your SPAT sources/objects and the bridge between Live and SPAT Revolution.
+They are your SPAT sources/objects and the bridge between Live and _SPAT Revolution_.

 - A "REC" folder contains another bunch of tracks.
-They are for recording your audio streams returning from SPAT Revolution.
+They are for recording your audio streams returning from _SPAT Revolution_.

 - Lastly are a couple of "return tracks", as named after Ableton Live nomenclature, which host your SPAT RETURN plug-ins.